Anthony Marais

 Anthony Marais (born 1966, Hollywood, California) is an American writer, musician, and academic.
 His writing focuses on culture, alchemy and the tendency of people to follow delusions.

 Career

-Marais was graduated from the University of California, Berkeley with a bachelor's degree in anthropology, then continued his education in Canada at Simon Fraser University in British Columbia, focusing on Polynesian archaeology, where he earned a master's degree in archaeology with a thesis on fortifications in Tonga.
+Marais graduated from the University of California, Berkeley with a bachelor's degree in anthropology, then continued his education in Canada at Simon Fraser University in British Columbia, focusing on Polynesian archaeology, where he earned a master's degree in archaeology with a thesis on fortifications in Tonga.

 Marais studied language and art history in Paris and since 1995 has lived in Germany, during which time he began publishing novels and working as a screenwriter.
 He currently teaches English composition and creative writing at the Anglo-American University in Prague.

-During the 1980s Marais co-founded the Los Angeles pop music group The Squids.
-He played bass guitar for Chamorro artist Maria Yatar in 1991, and in 2008, he co-founded the corporate-punk group The Karmakazees.